BatoolMM/R-markdown/_episodes/04-links-images-tables.md

 >## CHALLENGE 4.2 - Inserting Images
 >
-> Locate the places for Figures 2 and 3 and add them to the document using the captions below:
+> Locate the places for Fig. 2 and Fig. 3 and add them to the document using the captions below:
 >
 > FIGURE 2 - Lack of requests for rigor and reproducibility documentation by users of shared resources
 >